-Krystle Phirangee is a certified elementary teacher with SMART Board training and TRIBES certification.
-She has worked as an Early Learning Facilitator for the YMCA childcare centres, an Early Learning Specialist for Bayview Glen daycamp, a Tutor in the Classroom for Peel District School Board, an Occasional Teacher for Toronto District School Board and as a Graduate Assistant for York University’s Institute for Research on Digital Learning.
-She has a Bachelor of Arts Honours in Sociology, a Bachelor of Education in the Primary and Junior divisions, and a Master of Education, focusing on web 2.0 technologies in the elementary classroom, from York University.
-Krystle successfully defended her dissertation at the end of July in the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education, University of Toronto, which focused on the role of community in online learning.
-She is currently a senior researcher for the PeppeR project and an instructional designer for the Diversity and Human Rights Certificate (DHRC) program for the School of Public Policy and Administration at York University.
-Her research focuses on web 2.0 technologies in the K-12 classrooms, fostering a sense of community in online courses, online learning and teaching, as well as instructional design for online and blended courses.
+Krystle Phirangee is a senior researcher for the PeppeR project and an instructional designer for the Digital Education Strategies Department at the Chang School, Ryerson University.
+She has a Bachelor of Arts Honours in Sociology, a Bachelor of Education in the Primary and Junior divisions, and a Master of Education in Educational/Instructional Technology from York University.
+Her MEd thesis explored teachers’ views and experiences of web 2.0 technologies in the elementary classroom and was published in the Journal of Educational Multimedia and Hypermedia.
+Krystle also has a Ph.D. in Educational/Instructional Technology from the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education, University of Toronto which focused on the role of community in online learning.
+She has successfully published her dissertation data in special issues of the Online Learning Journal.
+Krystle is also a journal reviewer for the Online Learning Journal, the Journal of Computer Assisted Learning, and the Journal of Research on Technology in Education.
+Her research focuses on web 2.0 technologies in the K-12 classrooms, fostering a sense of community in online courses, online learners’ emotions, as well as instructional design for online and blended courses.